 The blind man with a cane had better aim than this guy.

-By the time Jason defeats the Hydea and leaves the clearing with the fleece, King Aeëtes has finally caught on to what Jason’s up to and begins chasing them down.
+By the time Jason defeats the Hydra and leaves the clearing with the fleece, King Aeëtes has finally caught on to what Jason’s up to and begins chasing them down.
 He finds the fallen Hydra and collects the creature’s teeth.
 You see, everyone knows when you throw a dead hydra’s teeth on the ground, it makes human’s skeletons rise up from the earth.
 The bones of the hydra’s former victims, I presume.
 Aeëtes catches up to Jason and releases the skeletons in his final effort to get the fleece back.
 I don’t blame him though; he’s not a villain.
 He’s just trying to protect what is rightfully his.

 Why stand around?
 They could have run to the ship and back three times by the time the skeletons are ready to attack.

 What follows must be one of the most hilarious stop-motion action sequences in motion picture history.
 Don’t get me wrong, as I’ve said before I have a lot of respect for these effects and how impressive they are for their time.
 It’s scenes like this that truly make Jason and the Argonauts memorable.
-It’s an ambitious, entertaining (if hokey) battle sequence that’s ahead of it’s time.
+It’s an ambitious, entertaining (if hokey) battle sequence that’s way ahead of it’s time.
 I’ll say this much, I’ve seen worse CGI in more recent movies.

 Now when the battle begins, it’s odd that we see seven skeletons rise from the ground.
 By my count though, Jason and his men eventually kill eleven skelletons by the end of the battle.
-Where did the extra three come from?
+Where did the extra four come from?
 And how exactly do you kill a skeleton, anyway?

 Like this, I guess.

 In the end, Jason escapes from the skeleton army and swims back to his ship with golden fleece.
 Medea is waiting for him, and the two celebrate with a kiss as they make their way home.
 A happy ending for our dim-witted hero, right?
 Maybe so, but if you think about it, Jason is kind of a dick.
-Jason traveled all the way from Greece just to steal from a peaceful people who really didn’t do anything to deserve it.
+Jason travelled all the way from Greece just to steal from a peaceful people who really didn’t do anything to deserve it.
 Why are we supposed to be cheering for him?
 When we first meet him, he’s a homicidal maniac out to kill the king.
 Then he changes his plan and travels to a new world, only to steal what is most sacred to them?
 What a freaking jerk!
 Why does he get a happy ending?

 Because my name’s in the movie’s title, that’s why.